 The next day I went in to my doctor’s appointment extremely nervous and prepared for the worst.
 We had an ultrasound done and although we could hear his heartbeat, he wasn’t moving.
 It was only for a few seconds, but those seconds felt like hours and it was hard to breathe.
 Finally, he started moving and playing with his feet, he looked like he was having the time of his life in there!
 When we met with the doctor shortly afterwards she assured us that everything looked great.
 She told me he was healthy, the right size and that I had nothing to worry about.
 Relief doesn’t even begin to describe the feeling I felt that day.

 Today, it’s been just over two weeks since that appointment.
 I have been able to feel him every day since, but something is different.
 His movements are not as strong, there is no pattern as to when I’m going to feel him move, and the movements are happening much less often throughout the day.
 I’m trying to stay as sane as possible but at any given moment I’m ready to march right back into the doctor’s office and get another ultrasound, just so that I can see for myself that he’s okay.
 If only there was a secret window of some sort that I could look through and monitor him whenever I please.
-There is no such thing and being 100% sure about anything.
+There is no such thing as being 100% sure about anything.

 My next appointment is in two weeks, I will not get an ultrasound but hopefully I will get some peace of mind.
 Pregnancy is a beautiful thing, but it’s so fragile it can make you neurotic.
 Especially if you’re a first time mom, like myself, and have nothing to compare it to.
 Everything is new and scary, yet exciting and magical all at the same time.
 There are certain feelings, emotional and physical, that are difficult to describe and impossible to share.
 My due date is July 1st, 2017.
 I can not wait to bring my son home and give him all of the love and affection I can possibly give!